76th Punjabis: 76th Punjabis

-In 1903, the regiment, now designated as the 16th Madras Infantry, was reconstituted with Punjabi Muslims, Sikhs and Hindu Jats.
+In 1903, the regiment, now designated as the 16th Madras Infantry, was reconstituted with Punjabi Muslims, Sikhs and Hindu Brahmins.
 As a result of the reforms brought about in the Indian Army by Lord Kitchener, all Madras units had 60 added to their numbers, and the regiment's designation was changed to 76th Punjabis.
 On the outbreak of the First World War in 1914, the 76th Punjabis were dispatched to Egypt to protect the Suez Canal.
 In March 1915, they arrived in Mesopotamia to join the 12th Indian Division.
 After taking part in the Battle of Shaiba, where the Turkish counter-attack was repulsed, the regiment participated in the operations in Persian Arabistan.
 In June and July, the 76th Punjabis took part in the operations along the River Euphrates, which led to the capture of Nasiriyah.
 In August, the regiment joined Major General Charles Townshend's 6th Indian Division in its advance towards Baghdad.
 It fought in the Battle of Ctesiphon and then retired towards Kut al Amara, where it was besieged by the Turks with the rest of the 6th Division.
 The regiment resolutely resisted all Turkish attempts to overwhelm the defences of Kut al Amara, suffering 171 casualties during the 150 days long siege.
 But after the failure of the British to relieve them, the starving garrison of Kut was forced to surrender on 29 April 1916.
 The 76th Punjabis became prisoners of war and suffered terrible privations during their long captivity.
 Out of the 341 officers men present with the regiment at the commencement of the siege in December 1915, 72 died during the siege, while another 101 died during the captivity.
 The 76th Punjabis were re-formed on 1 January 1917 and moved to Chaman on the North West Frontier.
 On 16 October 1917, the regiment raised a second battalion at Nasirabad.
 In December 1918, 208 Kut prisoners returned to the battalion after their release from Turkish captivity.
 The 1st Battalion 76th Punjabis took part in the Third Afghan War of 1919, while the 2nd Battalion served in Waziristan during 1919–20.
 It was disbanded in 1922.